Q: What is an economics experiment like?

 Q: Where do the experiments take place?

-A: We conduct experiments in different locations but most experiments take place in the Experimental Economics Laboratory in the Old Physics Building (click here for directions).
-You will be able to see the location details in the email inviting you to participate.
+Most experiments take place in the Experimental Economics Laboratory in the Old Physics Building (click here for directions).
+You will be informed if a specific experiment is to take place in a different location.
+You will also be able to see the location details in the email inviting you to participate.

 Q: How is the privacy of my personal information ensured?